 - It shows the clear linkage from vision through to the next quarter’s goals (“improvement priorities”) and, once again, means that any disconnects can be easily identified and goals or projects questioned based on whether they truly support the strategy

-- By asking for the clear measurement of success, it forces people to describe and create SMART goals.
+- By asking for a clear measurement of success, it forces people to describe and create SMART goals.

-As a result, it forces you to ensure your journey towards your vision is supported by focused activity this quarter, and that all activity this quarter is supportive of your vision.
+As a result, it forces you to ensure your journey towards your vision is supported by focused activity this quarter and that all activity supports your vision.

-Any other activity (e.g. those ubiquitous pet projects) must be shelved or killed.
+Any other activity (e.g., those pet projects) must be shelved or killed.

-Warning: 3 things the X-Matrix doesn’t help you do
+Three things the x-matrix doesn’t help you do

-The average person in the organization does not want to have to look round and round the X-Matrix to find his or her goal or activity for the quarter.
+The average person in the organization does not want to have to look around and around the x-matrix to find his or her goal or activity for the quarter.

-3. The X-Matrix is NOT suitable for tracking business as usual or Continuous Improvement activities
+3. The x-matrix is NOT suitable for tracking business as usual continuous improvement activities

 It is for managing major strategic initiatives.

-It is perfectly reasonable that each area of the business has key improvements it wants to make, regulatory requirements to meet, and other daily work to deliver.
+It is reasonable that each area of the business has vital improvements it wants to make, regulatory requirements to meet, and other daily work to deliver.

-All of these are important to the day to day running of the business, but they do not need to appear on the X-Matrix, they can indeed appear in a Bowling Chart / Targets To Improve dashboard.
+All of these are important to the day-to-day running of the business, but they do not need to appear on the x-matrix; they can appear in a bowling chart/targets to improve the dashboard.

-Common challenges with a traditional Hoshin Matrix execution
+Common challenges with a traditional Hoshin matrix planning